 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-When our Petroleum Products Division operates on a zero balance, the division doesn't try to make money off of sales.
-It only tries to gain back what it costs to bring it to the communities, however that cost is continuing to increase and it is affecting not just our hunters.
+When our Petroleum Products Division operates on a zero balance, the division doesn't try to make money off of fuel sales.
+It only tries to gain back what it costs to bring it to the communities.
+However, the cost is continuing to increase and it is affecting not just our hunters.
 It affects our entire government and the private sector.
-We are trying to keep a close eye on how things are doing across the world in making sure that if we can maximize early purchase, and that will benefit the territory in the long-run, we will continue to do that.
-Mr. Speaker, thank you.
+We are trying to keep a close eye on how things are doing across the world in making sure that if we can maximize early purchase and that will benefit the territory in the long run.
+We will